numpy/numpy/doc/source/user/absolute_beginners.rst

 .. image:: images/np_multiply_broadcasting.png

-NumPy understands that the multiplication should happen with each cell.
+NumPy understands that multiplication should happen with each cell.
 That concept is called **broadcasting**.
-Broadcasting is a mechanism that allows NumPy to perform operations on arrays of different shapes.
+Broadcasting is a mechanism that allows NumPy performs operations on arrays of different shapes.
 The dimensions of your array must be compatible, for example, when the dimensions of both arrays are equal or when one of them is 1.
 If the dimensions are not compatible, you will get a ``ValueError``.